marshall7m/pytest-plugins/README.md

 # pytest-terra-fixt

+This project has been archived in favor of [tftest](https://github.com/GoogleCloudPlatform/terraform-python-testing-helper).

 With the use of this plugin, users can run Terragrunt and Terraform commands within parametrizable Pytest fixtures.
 Under the hood, the fixtures within this plugin use the awesome [tftest](https://github.com/GoogleCloudPlatform/terraform-python-testing-helper) Python package.
 In addition, given the lengthy time it takes to set up Terraform configurations, the fixtures use the PyTest built-in [config.cache](https://docs.pytest.org/en/7.1.x/how-to/cache.html#cache) fixture to cache Terraform results that can be accessed across PyTest sessions.

 ## Fixtures